POO-Lau-Mihaela-Daiana/Boo---Book-Reviewer/README.md

 Along the files and folders there is the documentation, called "Documentation proiect session"

-We also made a video presenting all of features we have.
+We also made a video presenting all of the features we have.

 We made a C4 diagram as well.